 The costs for the travel insurance policies from Travelex can vary because they offer many different packages.
 If you're after a budget-friendly and low cost policy, then you'll easliy find one.
 And their coverage is very good even at these low prices for most of their plans, too.

-This article is part of our Travel Planning Guide.
+This article is part of our much larger Travel Planning Guide.

 Some of the links on this website are sponsored or affiliate links which help to financially support this site.
 By clicking the link and making a purchase, we may receive a small commission, but this does not affect the price of your purchase.